PAM vs. PIM: Privilege by Any Name Any Name Is a Priority

 Privileged accounts, credentials and secrets – and the access they provide – represent the largest security vulnerability enterprises face today.
 Nearly all of the most destructive cyber attacks this decade were executed by successfully exploiting privileged access.
 As such, managing and securing privilege is increasingly an organizational priority and a core component of an effective cyber security strategy.
 But, knowing where to start can be confusing.
-The market offers an acronym soup of different terms and tools for addressing privileged access security.
-For example, consider Privilege Access Management, aka PAM, and its close associate, Privilege Identity Management, aka PIM.
+The market offers an alphabet soup of different terms and tools for addressing privileged access security.
+For example, consider Privileged Access Management, aka PAM, and its close associate, Privilege Identity Management, aka PIM.

-At the end of the day, privilege by any name is a priority, which is why the Center for Internet Security (CIS) now lists “Controlling the Use of Administrative Privileges” as a basic CIS control.
+However, at the end of the day, privilege by any name is a priority, which is why the Center for Internet Security (CIS) now lists “Controlling the Use of Administrative Privileges” as a basic CIS control.
 There is also common ground found within the category, with recommendations for best practices and vendor selection provided by trusted industry analysts such as Forrester, Gartner, IDC and KuppingerCole.
 Vendors who fall into PAM or PIM categories typically offer the following capabilities:

-- Vault and rotate passwords and other credentials
+- Vault and rotate passwords and other credentials.

-- Isolate, monitor, record and audit privileged sessions
+- Isolate, monitor, record and audit privileged sessions.

-- Control privileged commands, actions and tasks, including privilege delegation and elevation
+- Control privileged commands, actions and tasks, including privilege delegation and elevation.

-- Leverage analytics to monitor for anomalous activities involving privileged access
+- Leverage analytics to monitor for anomalous activities involving privileged access.

-- Manage and broker credentials and secrets for applications from traditional commercial off-the-shelf applications to new cloud-native applications built using DevOps tools and methodologies
+- Manage and broker credentials and secrets for applications from traditional commercial off-the-shelf applications to new cloud-native applications built using DevOps tools and methodologies.

 As it relates to analytics, some analysts do not consider this to be a separate capability.
-They instead cover analytics as a feature that enhances vaulting, session isolation and the control of privileged sessions.
+They instead cover analytics as a feature that enhances vaulting, session isolation and controlling privileged sessions.
 The degree of emphasis placed on securing the credentials used by DevOps tools and cloud-native applications vs. traditional commercial off-the-shelf applications depends upon the analyst firm.
 Of course, what ultimately matters across these five areas of privileged access will depend on the priorities of your business and your security organization.

 If you’re here to learn more about securing privileged access, here are some resources you might find of value: